 Can I download the game on another device or system of the same kind once I’ve purchased it?

 If you have purchased Sentinels of the Multiverse for your iOS device (iPhone, iPad, or iPod touch), you are able to download the game at no additional cost on another iOS device so long as the new device is logged in to the same account where the original purchase was made.
 The same goes for Android devices (phone or tablet) and for Steam (desktop or laptop).

-Please note that DLC cannot be shared across devices when using iOS App Store Family Sharing, only the core game.
-This is an Apple policy that is not in our control.
-If you wish to share DLC you have purchased across devices in your household, you will have to sign in and download them without using Family Sharing.
+Please note that DLC cannot be shared across devices when using iOS App Store Family Sharing or Android Family Library, only the core game.
+These are Apple and Android's policies, which are not in our control.
+If you wish to share DLC you have purchased across devices in your household, you will have to sign in and download them without using Family Sharing/Family Library.